 Important safety information:

-- Avoid getting tazarotene cream in your eyes, nose, mouth, vagina, or on healthy skin.
-If you get tazarotene cream in your eyes, rinse thoroughly with water.
+- Tazarotene cream is for external use only.
+Do not get tazarotene cream in your eyes, nose, mouth, vagina, on your eyelids, or on healthy skin.
+If you get tazarotene cream in any of these areas, rinse right away with water.

 - Avoid using other topical medication, cosmetics, or other products that have a strong drying effect.
 If you have dry skin from using these products, allow your skin to "rest" before using tazarotene cream.